Brentwood plant to test green hydrogen fuel

-New York State's newly announced plan to explore the use of green hydrogen to decarbonize power production will include what's billed as the first test of blending the clean fuel into the mix at an existing power plant in Brentwood, officials said.
+New York State's newly announced plan to explore the use of green hydrogen to decarbonize power production will include what is billed as the first test of blending the clean fuel into the mix at an existing power plant in Brentwood, officials said.

-Under the $8.5 million pilot, the New York Power Authority will study the effects of blending green-hydrogen with natural gas at its small Brentwood plant that is used chiefly for energy production during peak times.
+Under the $8.5 million pilot program, the New York Power Authority will study the effects of blending green hydrogen with natural gas at its small Brentwood plant that is used chiefly for electricity production during peak times.

+But a group that has worked with NYPA on transition plans for the peak power plants is raising concerns about the green hydrogen pilot, saying its anticipated conclusion is "hardly an effective decarbonization strategy."

 Green hydrogen is billed as a considerably cleaner fuel for power plants and is being examined as a way to significantly reduce carbon and other emissions in other ways in the state.